In this article:

 7. Chili Peppers

 Capsaicin, the major active compound in chili peppers, is used as an analgesic.
+This compound has also been found useful in managing other serious and chronic health problems, including obesity, diabetes, cardiovascular disorders, various cancers, and dermatological conditions.

 Several studies showed that the daily intake of 4 mg capsaicin considerably improved the good cholesterol (HDL) levels and reduced the triglyceride and C-reactive protein levels in healthy subjects.
 (12)